scnslabutsa/myhthelperEduContent/_episodes/M.md

 <a name="top"></a>

 **Macrobiotics (Macrobiotic Diet)**

-Integrative or complementary dietary therapy that includes a mostly vegetarian, organic food diet with certain methods of food preparation.
+A diet that includes mostly vegetarian and organic foods.
+A macrobiotic diet is a type of integrative or complementary therapy.

 **Magnetic Resonance Imaging (see MRI)**

 **Malignant**

 Cancerous.

-**Mammary Duct (see Duct in [D](/{{page.root}}/myhthelperEduContent/D/index.html))**
+**Mammary Duct (Milk Duct, Duct)**

+A canal that carries milk from the lobules to a nipple opening during breastfeeding.

 **Mammary Duct Ectasia**

-A benign (not cancer) breast condition resulting from inflammation (swelling) and enlargement of the ducts behind the nipple.
-Often there are no symptoms, but calcifications seen on a mammogram may point to its presence.
-No treatment is needed if the woman is not having symptoms (burning, pain or itching in the nipple area).
+A benign (not cancer) breast condition in which a milk duct under the nipple widens and thickens.
+This can cause the milk duct to become swollen with fluid build-up inside it.
+There are usually no symptoms, but sometimes there may be a thick nipple discharge or redness or tenderness of the nipple.
+No treatment is needed if the woman is not having symptoms (burning, pain, or itching in the nipple area).

 **Mammary Glands**

 The breast glands that produce milk.

 **Mammogram**

 An X-ray image of the breast.

-**Margins**
-The rim of normal tissue surrounding a tumor that has been surgically removed.
-A margin is clean (also known as uninvolved, negative or clear) if there is only normal tissue (and no cancer cells) at the edges.
-Clean margins show the entire tumor was removed.
-With involved (also known as positive) margins, normal tissue does not completely surround the tumor.
-This means the entire tumor was not removed and more surgery is needed to get clean margins.
+**Margin**

+The edge or border of the tissue removed in cancer surgery.
+The margin is described as negative or clean when the pathologist finds no cancer cells at the edge of the tissue, suggesting that all of the cancer has been removed.
+The margin is described as positive or involved when the pathologist finds cancer cells at the edge of the tissue, suggesting that all of the cancer has not been removed.

 **Mastectomy**

-Surgical removal of the breast.
-The exact procedure depends on the diagnosis.
-See Total Mastectomy and Modified Radical Mastectomy.
+Surgery to remove part or all of the breast.
+There are different types of mastectomy that differ in the amount of tissue and lymph nodes removed.

 **Mastitis**

 An inflammation (swelling) of the breast usually occurring during breastfeeding.
 Symptoms include pain, nipple discharge, fever, redness and hardness over an area of the breast.

+**Mean**

+A statistics term.
+The average value in a set of measurements.
+The mean is the sum of a set of numbers divided by how many numbers are in the set.

 **Mean Survival Time**

-The average time from the start of treatment (or diagnosis) that people in a study stay alive.
+The average length of time from either the date of diagnosis or the start of treatment for a disease, such as cancer, that patients diagnosed with the disease are still alive.
+In a clinical trial, measuring mean survival is one way to see how well a new treatment works.

 **Medical Oncologist**

-A physician specializing in the treatment of cancer using chemotherapy, hormone therapy and targeted therapy.
+A doctor who has special training in diagnosing and treating cancer in adults using chemotherapy, hormonal therapy, biological therapy, and targeted therapy.
+A medical oncologist often is the main health care provider for someone who has cancer.
+A medical oncologist also gives supportive care and may coordinate treatment given by other specialists.

 **Menarche**

 The first menstrual period.

-**Menopausal Hormone Therapy (Postmenopausal Hormone Use, Hormone Replacement Therapy)** The use of hormone pills containing estrogen (with or without progestin) to ease symptoms of menopause.
+**Menopausal Hormone Therapy (Postmenopausal Hormone Use, Hormone Replacement Therapy)**

+The use of hormone pills containing estrogen (with or without progestin) to help relieve symptoms of menopause.
+Symptoms may include hot flashes, night sweats, vaginal dryness, sleep problems, mood swings, and thinning of the bones.
+Menopausal hormone therapy is given to replace the natural hormones that are no longer made by the body.
+It can also be given to woman who went through early menopause due to cancer treatment.
+Also called MHT.

 **Menopause**
-The ending of the normal menstrual cycle in women.
-It occurs most often in the late forties or early fifties.

-**Meta-Analysis**
-A method for taking the results reported in a group of studies and averaging them to come up with a single, summary result.
+The time of life when a woman’s ovaries stop producing hormones and menstrual periods stop.
+Natural menopause usually occurs around age 50.
+A woman is said to be in menopause when she hasn’t had a period for 12 months in a row.
+Symptoms of menopause include hot flashes, mood swings, night sweats, vaginal dryness, trouble concentrating, and infertility.

 **Metabolized**

-The chemical process whereby drugs and food are broken down by the body.
+The chemical process when drugs and food are broken down by the body.

-**Metastases**
-Spread of cancer to other organs through the lymphatic and/or circulatory system.
+**Metastasis**

+The spread of cancer cells from the place where they first formed to another part of the body.
+In metastasis, cancer cells break away from the original (primary) tumor, travel through the blood or lymph system, and form a new tumor in other organs or tissues of the body.
+The new, metastatic tumor is the same type of cancer as the primary tumor.
+For example, if breast cancer spreads to the lung, the cancer cells in the lung are breast cancer cells, not lung cancer cells.

 **Microcalcifications**

-Small, clustered deposits of calcium in the breast that may be seen on a mammogram.
-These may or may not be related to breast cancer.
+Tiny calcium deposits in the breast that may be seen on a mammogram.
+They are a sign of changes in the breast that may or may not be related to breast cancer.

 **Microvascular Surgery**

-Surgery that involves connecting small blood vessels.
+Surgery that involves connecting small blood vessels to each other.

 **Modified Radical Mastectomy**

 Surgical removal of the breast, the lining of the chest muscles and some of the lymph nodes in the underarm area.
 Used to treat early and locally advanced breast cancer.

 **Molecular Breast Imaging (see Nuclear Medicine Imaging of the Breast in [N](/{{page.root}}/myhthelperEduContent/N/index.html))**

 **Monoclonal Antibodies**

-Immune proteins that can locate and bind to cancer cells.
-They can be used alone or they can be used to deliver drugs, toxins or radioactive material directly to tumor cells.
-Trastuzumab (Herceptin) is an example of a monoclonal antibody used to treat breast cancer.
+A type of protein that is made in the laboratory and can bind to certain targets in the body, such as antigens on the surface of cancer cells.
+There are many kinds of monoclonal antibodies, and each monoclonal antibody is made so that it binds to only one antigen.
+Monoclonal antibodies are being used in the diagnosis and treatment of many diseases, including some types of cancer.
+They can be used alone or to carry drugs, toxins, or radioactive substances directly to cancer cells.

 **Mortality Rate**

 Number of deaths in a given group of people over a certain period of time.

 **MRI (Magnetic Resonance Imaging)**

-An imaging technique that uses a magnet linked to a computer to make detailed pictures of organs or soft tissues in the body.
+An imaging technique that uses a strong magnet connected to a computer to take detailed pictures of organs or soft tissues in the body that are hard to see using other imaging tests.

-**Multifocal Tumors (Multicentric  Tumors)**
-One or more tumors that develop from the original breast tumor.
+**Multifocal Breast Cancer**

+Breast cancer in which there is more than one tumor, all of the tumors were created from one original tumor.
+The tumors are likely to be in the same section (or quadrant) of the breast.

 **Multimodality Therapy**

 Use of two or more treatment methods (such as surgery, radiation therapy, chemotherapy, hormone therapy and targeted therapy) in combination or one after the other to get the best results.

-**Mutation (Gene Mutation)**
-Any change in the DNA (the information contained in a gene) of a cell.
-Gene mutations can be harmful, beneficial or have no effect.

 <!--a href="#top">Back to top of page</a-->
 <a href="https://scnslabutsa.github.io/myhthelperEduContent/Glossary/index.html">Back to Glossary</a>